 Read what the US Bureau of Labor Statistics has to say about careers in law.

-What you accomplish early on will be an asset to you when the time comes to apply to law school.
-Be honest when evaluating your academic strengths and areas that need improvement.
-Take classes that challenge you to enhance a variety of skills.
-Be sure to learn how to study effectively and to be invested in learning and understanding.
-It is important to achieve strong and consistent grades early on; C's and W's do not constitute strong and consistent.
-It is also important that you explore what law school and a law career are all about to be sure this is truly a good fit for you.
+The study and practice of law touches almost every aspect of society.
+Read outside of the classroom to enhance your general knowledge.
+It is also important to explore what law school and a law career are all about to be sure this is truly a good fit for you.
 Finally, without overextending yourself, actively engage in extracurricular activities that interest you.
 Extracurricular activities include employment, student organizations, community service, internship or co-op, and hobbies.
 See our Timeline for Pre-Law Students for even more suggestions.

 The Law School Admissions Test is a standardized exam designed to evaluate abilities necessary to study law.
 It is not a measure of knowledge; rather, its purpose is to measure your ability to think analytically and critically.
 Reading comprehension and writing skills are also tested.
-To learn more about the LSAT, visit the Law School Admissions Council.
+To learn more about the LSAT, visit the Law School Admission Council.

 Yes.
 Most law schools require two faculty letters of recommendation and usually accept no more than three.
 The most valuable letters come from evaluators who know you well.
 Get to know some of your professors.
 Take some classes that require participation, research papers and essay exams.
 Those faculty will be better equipped to write a meaningful evaluation of your academic abilities.
 In some cases it may be appropriate to secure a recommendation from a non-professor.
 Personal recommendations are never acceptable.
 If you have been out of school for several years, professional recommendations are appropriate.

 Financial aid starts as early as fee-waivers toward law school applications, for those who meet the creteria.
 Most law schools also offer scholarship, mostly merit-based and some on need.
 Many students also may borrow students loan to help fund their legal education.

 You probably have more questions.
 Please contact us to schedule an appointment.
-It is never too early to start planning.
+It is never too early to start planning!